drsharice/Final-Project/README.md

 # Analysis and Prediction of Workplace Burnout

 ## Backstory
 It's no secret that in the United States of America, you must work in some way to support yourself and/or your loved ones.
 Some love their jobs while others despise them due to a number of reasons.
 One of the most common occurances is burnout, in which an idividual works so hard that they become overworked and cannot properly function to their best.
-This has become especially prominent in the times of the Corona Virus.
+This has become especially prominent in the times of the COVID-19.
 We took a look at a dataset that provided infromation about employees including:
 - Date of Joining Work
 - Gender
 - Company Type